Azure/retail-ai-enhanced-search/docs/01_Workflow.md

 ![ContainerAppSecrets](../media/01_ContainerAppSecrets.PNG)

 The spa folder contains the **frontend React code**.
 This runs as a **static web application**.
 It has an API connection to the container app.
+No image search functionality

 ![ConnectiontoConaitnerApp](../media/01_ConnectionContainerApp.PNG)